codefresh-io/cap-docs.codefresh.io/_docs/installation/installation-options.md

-### Codefresh CI/CD On-premises
+### Codefresh On-premises CI/CD

-For customers who want full control, Codefresh also offers an on-premises option for CI/CD module.
+For customers who want full control, Codefresh also offers an on-premises option for CI/CD installation.
 Both the UI and builds run on a Kubernetes cluster fully managed by the customer.

-While Codefresh can still help with maintenance of the CI/CD On-premises, we would recommend trying the CI/CD Hybrid module first as it offers the most flexibility while maintaining high security.
+While Codefresh can still help with maintenance of the CI/CD On-premises, we would recommend the Hybrid CI/CD option first as it offers the most flexibility while maintaining high security.

-### Compare installation options for Codefresh CI/CD
+### CI/CD installation comparison

 {: .table .table-bordered .table-hover}
 | Characteristic      | Cloud | Hybrid | On Premise                   |